nikitavoloboev/data/programming-languages/javascript/js-libraries/react/react-native.md

 - [Rainbow](https://github.com/rainbow-me/rainbow) - Pocket robot for your internet money, powered by Ethereum.
 - [SimpleShop](https://github.com/hoangvvo/SimpleShop) - Tiny app to manage inventory and keep track of orders and profits.
 - [Colorwaver](https://github.com/mrousavy/Colorwaver) - App to detect colorwaves (swatches/palettes) in the real world - powered by VisionCamera and Reanimated.
+- [Spotify Lite](https://github.com/osamaqarem/spotify-lite) - Made with React Native for iOS and Android.

 ## Links